GillesArcas/numsed/README.md

 `numsed.py --test --sed --signed test.suite.py`

-This displays a message describing the result when terminated.

 ## numsed virtual machine

-Using the same opcodes as python, numsed uses machine model close to the one of python:
+Using the same opcodes as python, numsed uses a machine model close to the one of python:

 * all operators take their argument in the stack and put the result in the stack,
 * there is a global namespace,